October 31st – November 18th:

 I DON’T KNOW HOW TO LOVE THE SUN AND MOON ON MY OWN

-Mecija performs karaoke to three songs from musicals that were mired in controversy for their casting of Asian leads, evoking questions of representation, authenticity, queerness in the diaspora and colonial histories of South East Asia.
+Mecija blends three karaoke songs from musicals that were mired in controversy for their casting of Asian leads.
+Changing the gender pronouns in the songs and inciting questions of Asian representation and authenticity, her video creates space to think about the intimacies of queerness, diaspora and the colonial histories of South East Asia.

 Casey Mecija is a multidisciplinary artist working with music, film and performance.
 Psychic Materials (2016), Mecija’s first solo album, addresses themes of queerness, diaspora, history, and love.